1. Playing the Campaign

 Recording Chapter & Campaign Data

 After scenarios have been played, post battle sequences resolved, and warband rosters updated, players must send the campaign administrator their Turn Data.
-To help you do this, your CA should provide you with two additional worksheets, the Post Battle Worksheet and the End of Turn Data Sheet.
+To help you do this, your CA should provide you with two additional worksheets, the Post Battle Worksheet and the End of Chapter Data Sheet.
 Both are fully described in the Scenario Structure & Recording Data pages.

 Once you have updated your roster, filled out both turn data worksheets and sent them to your campaign administrator, you are ready for the next chapter of Mayhem in Mordheim.